Toronto Metropolitan University: Business incubator network

 The university operates Canada's largest network of university-based business incubators, the Zone Learning network, which is made up of 11 incubators focused on different sectors and business challenges.

 The first and largest 'zone', The DMZ, was established in 2010 as the Digital Media Zone, before later changing its name to DMZ.
 The DMZ assists early to mid-stage technology start-ups by connecting them with investors and researchers, as well as provide them access to mentors from industry-related experts.
 As of January 2023, the DMZ has assisted over 750 businesses, raised over $1.95 billion in funding, and fostered over 4800 jobs in the community.
 Notable start-ups supported by the DMZ include 500px.
 In 2018, UBI Global named The DMZ as the world's best university-based business incubator.

-In 2020, the university partnered with the City of Brampton to launch the Ryerson Venture Zone, located in Brampton.
+In 2020, the university partnered with the City of Brampton to launch the Brampton Venture Zone by TMU.
 The incubator was billed as a "soft landing pad" for international startups breaking into North America, and was renamed the 'Brampton Venture Zone by TMU' in August 2022, in light of the university's renaming process.